aimms/user-guide/aimms-ide/CONOPT/Advanced/CONOPT_Advanced_-_Penalty_Constraints_Ratio.rst

 **Note**

-*	The No-Penalty Model and the Full Model are described in the section :ref:`option-CONOPT-description_of_conopt_algorithm` .
+*	The No-Penalty Model and the Full Model are described in the section :ref:`CONOPTDescription_of_CONOPT_Algorithm`.